Delivery Extensions

 Valid Lifecycles

-Delivery extensions run in a lifecycle of the service being deployed in a release channel.
-When they fail, they prevent the service in that release channel from proceeding to the next lifecycle and will continuously retry.
-The following lifecycles are supported for delivery extensions:
+Convergence Extensions run in a lifecycle of the Service Instance being deployed in a Release Channel.
+When they fail, they prevent the Service Instance in that Release Channel from proceeding to the next lifecycle and will continuously retry.
+The following lifecycles are supported for Convergence Extensions:

 - PRE_APPROVAL - run after releaseChannelStable preconditions are satisfied